junepark678/SSHRD_Script/README.md

+## EliteBypass: A iCloud/FMI bypass for checkm8 devices
+[Join our Discord](https://discord.gg/jTwEYsyMaX) for more info/support

 # THIS ONLY WORKS ON A11 AND BELOW.
 IF YOU ARE USING AN IPHONE THAT MEANS XR/XS AND ABOVE WILL *NOT* WORK
 # THIS ONLY WORKS ON *NIX BASED SYSTEMS